tonethar/IGME-330-Master/notes/text-1.md

 let output = document.querySelector("#output");

-input.oninput = doInput; // called whenever the content of the field changes input.onchange = doChange; // called when the field loses focus or when the return key is pressed input.dispatchEvent(new Event("input")); // calls doInput() when the page first loads
+input.oninput = doInput; // called whenever the content of the field changes input.onchange = doChange; // called when the field loses focus such as when the tab key is pressed input.dispatchEvent(new Event("input")); // calls doInput() when the page first loads

 function doInput(e){